 Mike Beltzer, assistant vice president – Network Infrastructure Operations

-“There were a couple long, hectic days, but we feel really good that our investments in building a software-defined network paid off.
+“There were a couple long, hectic days, but we feel really good that our investments in building a software-based network paid off.
 The AT&T team was able to respond quickly by spinning up new instances of the VIG on cloud compute resources from a pool of pre-deployed assets.
 It was another great example of amazing teamwork across several AT&T teams.
 It can’t be said enough – when an AT&T team is challenged with a hard problem, we rise to the occasion and it just makes us stronger.”